 To keep the momentum going, you could invest in your development by advancing and enhancing your skills.
 There are many ways to do this – short courses, side gigs and personal studies are all great for career growth.

 There’s always room for improvement, so stay up to date with industry trends and show that you have an edge above the other candidates.
 If you’re also trying to break into another industry, meanwhile, you could consider volunteering at a related establishment on the weekends – this shows that you have relevant experience in the field.

 Hiding behind a computer screen can only get you so far; if you really want to tap into new opportunities, start networking.
 Reach out to existing connections, and consider making new ones by attending industry events, alumni mixers and informal interviews.

 Start talking with people in the types of jobs that you’re interested in.
 It’s a great way to see if there are any vacancies at their company or if they know someone else that would refer you.
-According to the Undercover Recruiter, ‘employee referrals have the highest applicant-to-hire conversion rate – only 7% apply, but this accounts for 40% of all hires’.
+According to the Jobvite, ‘employee referrals have the highest applicant-to-hire conversion rate – only 7% apply, but this accounts for 40% of all hires’.

 7. Update Your Social Profiles

 An up-to-date LinkedIn profile is far more impressive than a standard two-page CV; you not only get to connect with industry professionals at the click of a button, but you also have the chance of having a private conversation with them.

 By interacting with businesses and sharing industry news, you can soon become a staple figure within your field.
 That said, you need to make sure you use the correct keywords that will help people find you on LinkedIn - for example, if you’re a digital marketer, specify what your specialities are in your title, like so: